 Chat with Friends in Any Language

-Using the Google Talk chat bots you can have any text instantly translated when using Google Talk.
+Using the Google Talk you can have any text instantly translated when using Google Talk.
 There are two methods you can use – either add the bot to your friend’s list and simply type the text you want translated in a chat conversation with the bota.

 Even more conveniently, you can add the bot to your conversation, to have all text translated immediately as you chat.